datacraft-dsc/DEPs/6/README.md

 The response to a valid request must be a JSON encoded map with the **jobid** and the corresponding value.
 Invalid requests must return a response code as described below.

+The Service Provider should reject operations that the requestor is not authorised to perform with a 403 status.
+Service providers should use this 403 response in situations where the operation requested is not trusted for security reasons.

 The choice of schema for the jobid's value is left to the implementor of the operation.

 ```